Eligibility Criteria for Minor Consent Services

 ExampleExample

 A 13-year-old pregnant minor applies for Minor Consent.
-The EW approves Minor Consent using aid code 7N for pregnancy related services.
+The SSBS approves Minor Consent using aid code 7N for pregnancy related services.
 The Minor also requests mental health services with appropriate documentation.
-EW approves the other Minor Consent service using aid code 7P.
+SSBS approves the other Minor Consent service using aid code 7P.
 Only one MC 4026 is required and only one NOA is issued.
 One paper BIC must be issued.

 Notice of Action